epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 >   ```bash
 >   branectl start --image-dir "./target/debug" central
 >   ```
-> - If you want to use pre-downloaded image for the three auxillary services (`aux-scylla`, `aux-kafka` and `aux-zookeeper`) that are in the same folder as the one indicated by `--image-dir`, you can specify `--local-aux` to use the folder version instead:
+> - If you want to use pre-downloaded image for the auxillary services (`aux-scylla`) that are in the same folder as the one indicated by `--image-dir`, you can specify `--local-aux` to use the folder version instead:
 >   ```bash
 >   branectl start central --local-aux
 >   ```